Binance vs CoinSpot: Which is right for you?

 More Info

-CoinSpot has a relatively competitive fee structure, with a fee of 0.1% on market orders (depending on the cryptocurrency) and 1% on instant buys.
-On top of no withdrawal or deposit fees, CoinSpot is a solid choice for Australians looking for value on their crypto purchases.
+CoinSpot now has a very competitive fee structure, with a fee of 0.1% on market orders (depending on the cryptocurrency) and 1% on instant buys.
+On top of no withdrawal or deposit fees, CoinSpot is a good choice for Australians looking for value on their crypto purchases.

 Binance is one of the most competitively priced exchanges available to Australians, with lower fees compared to most of its competitors.
 Binance's trading fee ranges from 0% to 0.1%, varying based on volume and whether you're a "maker" or a "taker".